assemblee-virtuelle/semapps/website/docs/middleware/ldp/index.md

 title: LDP
 ---

-This package allows you to setup LDP direct containers in which LDP resources can be manipulated.
+This package allows you to setup [LDP](https://www.w3.org/TR/ldp-primer/) containers in which LDP resources can be manipulated.

 ## Features
 - Handles triples, turtle and JSON-LD format